JessMakes/healthcare-noshow-dashboard/README.md

 Share filtered dashboards with care teams for local actions

-Prepared by Jess | Healthcare Analytics Portfolio
+Prepared by Jessica | Healthcare Analytics Portfolio
 Note: To view and interact with the dashboard file (.pbix), you'll need to have Microsoft Power BI Desktop installed on your computer.